Succeeding at Wedding Photography, Whether Beginner or Experienced Pro

 On the day of the wedding, your clients, their families and the wedding party have ideas about the photos, and they’ve all had experiences at the weddings of others that give them a base of credible information on the subject.
 There is always the little things that happen, never planned for, that we need to also be ready for on that beautiful day.

 The Family Helper

-Someone steps up out of the clear blue—-“Can you make my picture with Crystal?”
+Someone steps up out of the clear blue—-“Can you take my picture with Crystal?”
 Don’t hesitate and always start with a big smile.
 “Are you gonna be at the reception?”
 “Yes.”
-“Can I make your picture then?” —-“Thank you so much.”
+“Can I take your picture then?” —-“Thank you so much.”

 You’ll learn to decide when this can be used and when you will do much better to make it when requested.
 Examples: when moving from Bride’s room to sanctuary and someone stops the Bride in the hall.
 No scheduling challenges—-shoot it—-go for it and make some people happy.
 Crunch time at the front of the church during alter returns make use of the Pass-Thru Technique and mention the Family Helper.
 “Can I make that at the reception?”
 Move it to a bit later.